maniram-yadav/HBase/disable_command.md

 #### drop command

-After disbaling we can drop table by using command :point_right:
+After disbaling we can drop table by using command :point_down:

 ```